RichardDooling/Entertainment_Law/First_Amendment-Sex/First_Amendment-Sex.md

 <!-- BEGIN COMMENT -->

 <!--

+BONEYARD SCRAPS

-And The easiest way to see them in action is to look at some cases where the government has sued artists and tried to stop them from "speaking."
+The easiest way to see them in action is to look at some cases where the government has sued artists and tried to stop them from "speaking."
 In keeping with our intellectual property/oil well analogy, it's as if the government says: It's against the law for you to drill for certain kinds of speech, or make certain kinds of intellectual property.

 Most artists hope to earn their living in the intellectual property business, so their lawyers must know the rules.
 Here is a [handy list of unprotected speech categories](http://en.wikipedia.org/wiki/United_States_free_speech_exceptions).

 ### A Tendency To Deprave And Corrupt

-If the First Amendment plainly does not mean what it says, namely, that Congress shall make no law abridging speech, then it invites courts to consider what it SHOULD mean, or the plain language of the First Amendment Is it because freedom to speak is a
+If the First Amendment plainly does not mean what it says, namely, that Congress shall make no law abridging speech, then it invites courts to consider what it SHOULD mean, or COULD mean, or what the Founding Fathers thought it meant.

 Seditious Libel